YujiaBao/Predict-then-Interpolate/README.md

 ## Code
 `src/main.py` is our main file.
-- `train_utils` loads the training algorithm specified by the method argument.
+- `src/train_utils` loads the training algorithm specified by the method argument.
-- `data_utils` loads the dataset specified by the dataset argument.
+- `src/data_utils` loads the dataset specified by the dataset argument.
-- `model_utils` loads the network specified by the method and the dataset arguments.
+- `src/model_utils` loads the network specified by the method and the dataset arguments.
-- `training/` contains the training and testing routine for all methods.
+- `src/training/` contains the training and testing routine for all methods.
-- `data/` contains the data pre-processing and loading pipeline for different datasets.
+- `src/data/` contains the data pre-processing and loading pipeline for different datasets.
-- `model/` contains the networks that we used for different datasets.
+- `src/model/` contains the networks that we used for different datasets.

 ## Dependencies
 `package-list.txt` contains all the packages that are related to the project.